kamangir/blue-plugin/README.md

 <plugin-name> help
 ```

-then move this section and update the rest of this document according to the plugin.
+then remove this section and update the rest of this document according to `<plugin-name>`.

 ---